chvolow24/jackdaw/README.md

 ##### linux

-You may want to build SDL from source by default instead of using `apt-get`; I found that the version of SDL provided by `apt-get` on ubuntu was too old.
+You may want to build SDL from source by default (again, see [wiki](https://wiki.libsdl.org/SDL2/Installation)) instead of using `apt-get`; I found that the version of SDL provided by `apt-get` on ubuntu was too old.

 SDL2_ttf can be installed with the package manager, though: